<?xml version="1.0" encoding="UTF-8"?>

 <itunes:duration>00:30:41</itunes:duration>

 <itunes:author><![CDATA[Future of Dev]]></itunes:author> <googleplay:description><![CDATA[Your system&#8217;s architecture can support team autonomy, independent deployability, and independent evolution of components, or it can be a sticky mess.
 This episode looks at whether choosing a monolith or microservices fundamentally changes the crucial properties of your architecture.
-Listen to find out more about: Episode details Watch the video]]></googleplay:description>
+Listen to find out more about: Episode details You can also watch episodes on YouTube.]]></googleplay:description>

-<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/02/cd-office-hours-ep4-mono-micro-mesco-cover-scaled.jpg"></googleplay:image>
+<googleplay:image href="https://futureof.dev/wp-content/uploads/2026/03/mono-micro-mesco-cover.png"></googleplay:image>

 <googleplay:explicit>No</googleplay:explicit>